-I am a mother of three boys.
+I am a mom of boys.
 No daughters.
 Just three wonderful sons.
 So, I have always heard comments like:

 Are you going to try for your girl?